“Our lives begin to end when we become silent about the things that really matter in life” . Dr Martin Luther King

-With a proven concept in the bag, a compelling track record of social impact, new venues in the pipeline, and a range of new services being co-designed ready for Spring, the next chapter of our social story is set to be even more inspirational and rewarding than the ones that have gone before.
+With a proven concept in the bag, a compelling track record of social impact behind us, new venues in the pipeline and a range of new services being co-designed ready for Spring, the next chapter of our social mission is set to be the most inspirational and rewarding to date.

-If anything, the COVID-19 crisis has shone a brighter spotlight on the fragility of adult care support, especially for families locked down with dementia.
-We’re proud to say that we’ve kept connected with all our golfing families during the crisis, support that has proved to be a lifeline for them.
+If anything the COVID-19 crisis has shone a brighter spotlight on the fragility of adult care support, especially for families locked down with dementia.
+We’re proud to say that we kept connected with all our golfing families during the crisis, support that proved to be a lifeline for them.

 So, as the world contemplates how to build a happier, healthier, brighter future for everyone in society (especially post-COVID-19), we’re ready and willing to play our part.

 I hope our story has inspired you to reach out and help us support more families facing challenges later in life.

 In the words of Walt Disney “If you can dream it, you can do it” and we’re dreaming big!